TheOriginalGeez/Cupid/README.md

 ## Copy Game Folder Files

+- Navigate back to your Cupid installation folder.
+- Open "Game Folder Files"
-Copy all of the files from the `MO2/Game Folder Files` directory to your game folder.
+- Copy everything inside the Game Folder Files folder.
+- Paste it into your Skyrim SE directory.
+  * Just to clarify, since there has been some confusion: there is a folder installed by Wabbajack called "Game Folder Files."
+The contents of this folder are what you need to copy into your Skyrim folder.
+Not the folder itself, and definitely not everything that Wabbajack installed on your PC.
+It's just a few .dll files, skse_loader, things like that.
+It's only about 4 MBs of files.

 ## Installing the ENB

 Download the latest version of the ENB files [here](http://enbdev.com/download_mod_tesskyrimse.htm) and extract the following files to the root folder of your Skyrim:

 - `d3d11.dll`
 - `d3dcompiler_46e.dll`

+**The ENB preset I use comes in the Game Folder Files folder.
+If you want to use another ENB make sure it's compatible with Skyrim Special Edition and it's for Obsidian Weathers.**

 ## Rebuilding BodySlide files

 By default everything is fit to the Shiva body preset.

 NOTE: You DO NOT have to do this unless you have downloaded and installed additional outfits or want to change the preset.

-To change the bodyshape for the outfits Cupid comes with:
+**To change the bodies shape for the outfits Cupid comes with**:
 - Open the big dropdown on the right side of MO2 and click edit.
 - Select bodyslide and make sure MO2 is pointing to the correct location of BodySlide x64.exe (inside `Cupid\mods\BodySlide and Outfit Studio\CalienteTools\BodySlide`) then hit apply and close the window.
 - Run Bodyslide after selecting it in the big dropdown.
-- Select the outfit to build on the very top.
+- Click the magnifying glass icon in the text box above the save button on the top of Bodyslide.
+- Click "Choose Groups..."
+- Make sure only the "Clothes" group is checked.
-- Select the preset you want to use just beneath that.
+- Select the preset you want to use in the Preset dropdown on the top.
 - Check Build Morphs on the bottom left.
+- Click "Batch Build..."
+- Click "Build"
-- Click Build.
+- Click "Ok"
+- Repeat the process but this time making sure only the "Naked Body" group is checked.

 # How to launch the game